joseferncruz/udacity-ds-project3/README.md

 **[Udacity Nanodegree in Data Science](https://www.udacity.com/course/data-scientist-nanodegree--nd025) - Project 3**

-In this project I leverage skills in **data engineering**, **machine learning** and **web development** tools to build and deploy a web interactive application to categorize distress messages received during disasters.
+In this project I leverage **data engineering**, **machine learning** and **web development** tools to build and deploy a web interactive application to categorize distress messages received during disasters.

 💡 To achieve this goal I used:
 - ✅**python3**: